lacrypta/nomad-old/validators.md

   .reduce(Math.max)                   // describing differing levels of difficulty, ;                                     // keeping only the highest of them

-var num0s = 0;  // the number of leading 0s
+let num0s = 0;  // the number of leading 0s

 // break the ID into 32-bit blocks and fast-forward the count as long as they are 0 for (let i = 0; i < 32; i += 8) {